 Sign of the Fighter

-Once again recorded and produced in the legendary Principal Studios, the Paddyhats have become a whole lot more mature and ambitious.
-12 songs a short thriller, as well as a challenging cover of the classic “The Boxer” by Simon and Garfunkel.
+Once again recorded and produced in the legendary Principal Studios, the Paddyhats have matured and become even more ambitious.
+12 songs a short thriller and a challenging cover of the classic “The Boxer” by Simon and Garfunkel.
 But especially the own songs on this record show what the 7 musicians are made of.

-The album was released worldwide on 03.02.2017 and for this occasion the band is on a big support tour (with Kärbholz).
-12 dates in the big halls of Germany and Switzerland (Palladium Cologne, Löwensaal Nuremberg, Batschkapp Frankfurt, and many more)
+The album was released worldwide on 03.02.2017 and on this occasion the band is on a big support tour (with Kärbholz).
+12 dates in the great halls of Germany and Switzerland (Palladium Cologne, Löwensaal Nuremberg, Batschkapp Frankfurt, etc.)

 Seven Hearts One Soul

 Recorded and produced in the legendary Principal Studios (Die Toten Hosen, In Extremo, Unheilig, H-Blockx, etc.), the Paddyhats have set the bar high for their new album “Seven Hearts, One Soul”.

 “Seven Hearts, One Soul” is not a typical Irish folk punk record.
 Of course there are driving beats, nimble violin, dirty electric guitar, but both the genre mix and their very own musical language break with tradition.